-And, not to sound like a broken record, but it's always important to remember to check state and local laws since they may have additional discrimination protections beyond what Title VII provides.
+Not to sound like a broken record, but it's always important to remember to check state and local laws since they may have additional discrimination protections beyond what Title VII provides.

 Staying compliant with Title VII of the Civil Rights Act

-Compliance and understanding starts with an in-depth analysis of the law and what it means to both employers and employees.
+Compliance and understanding start with an in-depth analysis of the law and what it means to both employers and employees.
 If you want more information about Title VII of the Civil Rights Act, try the resources available in Practical Law today.

 The content appearing on this website is not intended as, and shall not be relied upon as, legal advice.
 It is general in nature and may not reflect all recent legal developments.
 Thomson Reuters is not a law firm and an attorney-client relationship is not formed through your use of this website.
 You should consult with qualified legal counsel before acting on any content found on this website